chromium/chromium/tools/metrics/histograms/README.md

   * You can add multiple obsoletion message tags in one CL.
   * OBSOLETE_HISTOGRAMS messages will be overwritten by histogram-specific ones, if present.
-  * OBSOLETE_HISTOGRAMS messages are not applied to already expired or obsolete histograms.
+  * OBSOLETE_HISTOGRAMS messages are not applied to already obsolete histograms.
 * You could also include information about why the histogram has become obsolete.
 For example, you might indicate how the histogram's summary did not accurately describe the collected data.